Alice Abadam: Early life

 Abadam, by her own account, had a happy childhood and was educated by a governess at Middleton Hall.
-She was the youngest of seven children, and saw little of her mother who suffered ill-health brought about by post-natal depression.
+She saw little of her mother who suffered ill-health brought about by post-natal depression.
 By 1861 her mother was living away from the family in Brighton, and in 1871 was living back at her paternal home in Dorset.
 Despite living apart, her parents remained married until the death of Edward in 1875.

-Her father was a High Sheriff of Carmarthenshire.
-He held anti-clerical views, but Abadam converted to Catholicism in 1880 as a result of the Oxford Movement.
+Her father held anti-clerical views, but Abadam converted to Catholicism in 1880 as a result of the Oxford Movement.